mikeislearning/blockchain-explorer/README.md

 This app allows you to query the blockchain, and receive transaction data, either starting at a latest block, or querying a range of blocks.

+If you don't have ganache installed, please run `npm install -g ganache-cli`

 To run the app:

 Run `npm install`